-Another caveat here is that at times Greenfield might somehow not be describing entirely accurately what is going on in the video and in the text, but I don’t see any particular reason to doubt what is said and written.
-Why?
+Another caveat here is that at times Greenfield might somehow not be describing entirely accurately what is going on in the video and in the text.
 Last year, Greenfield openly discussed injection of his penis with stem cells from the company too (what he mentions in the text above as “stem cells injected into my junk.”)
 In addition, US Stem Cell Clinic has a webpage on Greenfield (see link in the statement with the video above).

 More broadly, setting aside for the moment the timing issue, is it legal at any time for US Stem Cell Clinic or any other firm to ship an unapproved biologic product to a customer and importantly also one apparently intended for self-administration?

 Does Greenfield live in a state other than Florida?
 I couldn’t figure that out yet.
 If so, then the apparently unapproved stem cell drug product may have been shipped across state lines, which could be significant.
 Again, I’m not an attorney, but these things do seem notable.

 Dead or living cells in injection, and what about cryo chemicals?

 Some practical issues come up here too in my mind as a stem cell biologist.
 Did the shipment use liquid nitrogen or dry ice?
 Did Greenfield store them properly?
 Were they alive?
 Were they thawed carefully without contamination?